Ken Hobart: College career

-Hobart played college football at the University of Idaho from 1980–1983, starting at quarterback for the Vandals for four seasons.
-The first two were in the veer option offense under Jerry Davitch, and the final two in a passing attack under new head coach Dennis Erickson.
-In Erickson's first season in 1982, Hobart led the Vandals to an 8–3 record in the regular season and advanced to the quarterfinals of the twelve-team Division I-AA playoffs, falling on the road 30–38 to eventual champion Eastern Kentucky, and was named offensive player of the year in the Big Sky Conference.
+Hobart played college football at the University of Idaho from 1980–1983, starting at quarterback for the Vandals in every game (46) for four seasons.
+The first two years were in the veer option offense under Jerry Davitch, and the final two in a passing attack under new head coach Dennis Erickson.
+In Erickson's first season in 1982, Hobart led the Vandals to an 8–3 record in the regular season and advanced to the quarterfinals of the twelve-team Division I-AA playoffs, falling on the road 30–38 to eventual champion Eastern Kentucky, and was named offensive player of the year in the Big Sky Conference and 1st Team All-Big Sky Conference.
 In Hobart's senior season of 1983, the Vandals again went 8–3, but lost all three games in conference and were not selected for the national playoffs.
-Throwing for over 10,000 yards in his collegiate career, he was a Division I-AA All-American in 1983.
+Throwing for over 10,000 yards in his collegiate career, he was again named All-Conference and was a Division I-AA All-American in 1983.
+He set 23 passing and total-offense marks in his four-year career.